 Sensei Iain Abernethy is one of the top instructors of the British Combat Association, the World Combat Association and the British Combat Karate Association.
 He has authored numerous books and DVD’s and is recognised as one of the Worlds leading authorities on the practical application of Karate.

 Experienced in many systems of martial arts and training in multiple styles before the term “Mixed Martial Arts” became popular; Kevin O’Hagan is one the Worlds best instructors in Reality Based Martial Arts.
 He is part of the British Combat Association and his main style is Combat JuJutsu.
 He is based in Bristol and Sensei Charlie Wildish has trained on a number of his seminars.

 Local Tae Kwon Do school, part of the Professional Unification of Martial Arts (PUMA).
-Cover sport, reality based martial arts and are good at applied applications to their patterns (kata).
+Covers sport, reality based martial arts and are good at applied applications to their patterns (kata).

 A very rare Norwegian martial art going all the way back to the Vikings.
 However, their instructor Graham Butcher keeps himself up to date with modern Reality Based Martial Arts and is a knowledgeable and interesting teacher.

 Based on the Shotokai style of Karate, this school has branches in Bristol, Keynsham and Bath.
 They have a very open-minded and practical approach and are an exceptionally nice and friendly bunch of people.

 Shotokan based Karate school in Bristol with a similar practical bias to ourselves.